abcde117/coronavirus-vaccine-data-visualization/README.md

 # 1
-this is the code for my last year 未来創造pj
+this is the code for my first year project i processing some coronavirus data

 using the data in the following url https://vaers.hhs.gov/data/datasets.html